Skip to main content

 Noise cancellation technology actively removes distracting background noises like engine hum, air conditioning, traffic noise, people’s chatter, and so on.

 It uses a set of microphones and electronics to record a 180-degree surrounding noise.
-Then, electronics invert the noise’s phase and send to opposite signal to your ears.
+Then, electronics invert the noise’s phase and send the opposite signal to your ears.
 Before you can hear it, both sounds cancel out.

 how active noise cancelling works

 How active noise cancelling works in the picture.
-Source:analogictips
+Source: Analogictips

 Noise cancellation is most effective at constant low-frequency sounds, like the humming of a plane engine.
 This makes them the first choice for travelers as they need to hear what is going on around them while enjoying the illusion of a more peaceful environment.